 If traveling overseas, you must also respect quarantine issues.
 In Europe, the pet must have the appropriate vet documents and paperwork to enter.
 Some European countries require quarantine while others do not.
 Other overseas destinations require specific vaccinations, veterinary paperwork, and quarantine.
 Make sure you know the rules before relocating with pets.

 4. How to Find Pet Friendly Rentals

 While purchasing a home is an option for some, renting may be necessary if someone will only be staying in a location temporarily or simply because it better fits their current financial plans.
 Finding pet friendly rentals is not as difficult as some may think.
 Almost every rental site will have a way to filter rentals to only show those options which are pet friendly.
-Doing this will give a searcher of the homes or apartments you should begin to research further.
+If your pet is small, the potential landlord may not require a deposit, Doing this will give a searcher of the homes or apartments you should begin to research further.

 When talking with the landlord or management company about renting, prospective tenants should always be upfront about their pet situation.
 There may be an additional cost, but a resident who is honest about having pets will protect themselves from getting in a bad situation later down the road, and they are assured to get into a home that will be accommodating to their pets.

 Sometimes your pet may be too old or sick to relocate.
 While this is a sad reality for many people, there are options for military personnel to make sure their pet is in good hands.
 Rehoming the animal rather than moving with it is a better option.
 Other than leaving the animal with family, you can also look into reputable organizations such as Guardian Angels for Soldiers' Pet, Operation Noble Foster for cats only, Dogs on Deployment, Foster Military Pets, and NetPets.